madeleineforbes/gwenbell.com/content.md

 Stream
 ======

-+ **24 Apr** Quick interview, hastebinned, a response to what I'd do if I were starting from scratch today.
-[Read it.](http://gwenbell.com:7799/qetefukina.md)
++ **24 Apr** Quick interview, hastebinned, a response to what I'd do if I started from scratch today.
+(The short answer is, I do.)
+[Read it.
+Before it disappears.](http://hastebin.gwenbell.com/qepaheqani.md)
 + **24 Apr** Note to self: _well, it's basically the same as an aborted fetus.
 Probably not even conscious!_ Is not a way to encourage someone who just discovered the world's tiniest dead baby bird.
 + **23 Apr** I just watched the first episode of The Wire.
 Ambivalent, but wanting to like it.
 + **23 Apr** News!
 Name change, cover update and three new pieces added.
 [Git Commit: Love on the Command Line](http://git.gwenbell.com).
 (Formerly Git for Publishers.)
 Now with more furry sex!